codedre/airgame/README.md

 # ![airgame logo](http://i.imgur.com/fbtINQe.jpg)

-Airgame is a free, open source, super simple website platform for political campaigns.
+Airgame is a free, open-source, super simple website platform for political campaigns.
 It installs like any other WordPress theme, but comes preloaded with tons of powerful baked-in features designed around the specific use case of political fundraising, communication, and organizing.
+And it's wrapped in cutting-edge design and beautiful open-source fonts and assets.

 ![airgame screenshot](http://i.imgur.com/zktrdib.png)